dotnet/docs/docs/framework/reflection-and-codedom/security-issues-in-reflection-emit.md

 ## Version Information
  Starting with the [!INCLUDE[net_v40_short](../../../includes/net-v40-short-md.md)], machine-wide security policy is eliminated and security transparency becomes the default enforcement mechanism.
 See [Security Changes](../../../docs/framework/security/security-changes.md).

  Starting with the [!INCLUDE[net_v20SP1_long](../../../includes/net-v20sp1-long-md.md)], <xref:System.Security.Permissions.ReflectionPermission> with the <xref:System.Security.Permissions.ReflectionPermissionFlag.ReflectionEmit?displayProperty=nameWithType> flag is no longer required when emitting dynamic assemblies and dynamic methods.
-This flag is required in all earlier versions of the [!INCLUDE[dnprdnshort](../../../includes/dnprdnshort-md.md)].
+This flag is required in all earlier versions of the .NET Framework.

 > [!NOTE]
 >  <xref:System.Security.Permissions.ReflectionPermission> with the <xref:System.Security.Permissions.ReflectionPermissionFlag.ReflectionEmit?displayProperty=nameWithType> flag is included by default in the `FullTrust` and `LocalIntranet` named permission sets, but not in the `Internet` permission set.
-Therefore, in earlier versions of the [!INCLUDE[dnprdnshort](../../../includes/dnprdnshort-md.md)], a library can be used with Internet permissions only if it executes an <xref:System.Security.PermissionSet.Assert%2A> for <xref:System.Security.Permissions.ReflectionPermissionFlag.ReflectionEmit>.
+Therefore, in earlier versions of the .NET Framework, a library can be used with Internet permissions only if it executes an <xref:System.Security.PermissionSet.Assert%2A> for <xref:System.Security.Permissions.ReflectionPermissionFlag.ReflectionEmit>.
 Such libraries require careful security review because coding errors could result in security holes.
 The [!INCLUDE[net_v20SP1_short](../../../includes/net-v20sp1-short-md.md)] allows code to be emitted in partial trust scenarios without issuing any security demands, because generating code is not inherently a privileged operation.
 That is, the generated code has no more permissions than the assembly that emits it.
 This allows libraries that emit code to be security transparent and removes the need to assert <xref:System.Security.Permissions.ReflectionPermissionFlag.ReflectionEmit>, which simplifies the task of writing a secure library.

  In addition, the [!INCLUDE[net_v20SP1_short](../../../includes/net-v20sp1-short-md.md)] introduces the <xref:System.Security.Permissions.ReflectionPermissionFlag.RestrictedMemberAccess?displayProperty=nameWithType> flag for accessing nonpublic types and members from partially trusted dynamic methods.
-Earlier versions of the [!INCLUDE[dnprdnshort](../../../includes/dnprdnshort-md.md)] require the <xref:System.Security.Permissions.ReflectionPermissionFlag.MemberAccess?displayProperty=nameWithType> flag for dynamic methods that access nonpublic types and members; this is a permission that should never be granted to partially trusted code.
+Earlier versions of the .NET Framework require the <xref:System.Security.Permissions.ReflectionPermissionFlag.MemberAccess?displayProperty=nameWithType> flag for dynamic methods that access nonpublic types and members; this is a permission that should never be granted to partially trusted code.

  Finally, the [!INCLUDE[net_v20SP1_short](../../../includes/net-v20sp1-short-md.md)] introduces anonymously hosted methods.

 ### Obtaining Information on Types and Members
  Starting with the [!INCLUDE[dnprdnlong](../../../includes/dnprdnlong-md.md)], no permissions are required to obtain information about nonpublic types and members.
 Reflection is used to obtain information needed to emit dynamic methods.
 For example, <xref:System.Reflection.MethodInfo> objects are used to emit method calls.
-Earlier versions of the [!INCLUDE[dnprdnshort](../../../includes/dnprdnshort-md.md)] require <xref:System.Security.Permissions.ReflectionPermission> with the <xref:System.Security.Permissions.ReflectionPermissionFlag.TypeInformation?displayProperty=nameWithType> flag.
+Earlier versions of the .NET Framework require <xref:System.Security.Permissions.ReflectionPermission> with the <xref:System.Security.Permissions.ReflectionPermissionFlag.TypeInformation?displayProperty=nameWithType> flag.
 For more information, see [Security Considerations for Reflection](../../../docs/framework/reflection-and-codedom/security-considerations-for-reflection.md).

 ## See also